tldr-pages/tldr/pages/osx/brew.md

 > Package manager for macOS.
 > More information: <https://brew.sh>.

-- Search for available formulas and casks:
+- Search for available formulae and casks:

 `brew search {{text}}`